pingcap/docs/system-variables.md

 - This variable is used to control whether to enable [TiDB Accelerated Table Creation](/accelerated-table-creation.md).
 - Starting from v8.0.0, TiDB supports accelerating table creation by the [`CREATE TABLE`](/sql-statements/sql-statement-create-table.md) statement using `tidb_enable_fast_create_table`.
 - This variable is renamed from the variable [`tidb_ddl_version`](https://docs.pingcap.com/tidb/v7.6/system-variables#tidb_ddl_version-new-in-v760) that is introduced in v7.6.0.
 Starting from v8.0.0, `tidb_ddl_version` no longer takes effect.
-- Starting from TiDB v8.5.0, the accelerated table creation feature is enabled by default for newly created cluster, with `tidb_enable_fast_create_table` set to `ON`.
+- Starting from TiDB v8.5.0, the accelerated table creation feature is enabled by default for newly created clusters, with `tidb_enable_fast_create_table` set to `ON`.
 For clusters upgraded from v8.4.0 or earlier versions, the default value of `tidb_enable_fast_create_table` remains unchanged.

 ### tidb_default_string_match_selectivity <span class="version-mark">New in v6.2.0</span>